• Skip to main content

 Substitutions & Variations

-• Not gluten free - Use a regular frozen pie crust and all purpose flour in place of the gluten free ingredients.
+• Not gluten free - Use a regular pie crust and all purpose flour in place of the gluten free ingredients.

 • Not dairy free - Use dairy butter in place of vegan butter in the same measure.